Electric fence: Other uses

 Buried electric fences (also called "invisible fences" or "electronic fences") are sometimes used to contain dogs or livestock.
 The buried wire radiates a weak radio signal, which is detected by a collar worn by the animal.
 The collar emits a warning noise near the wire, but if this is ignored, produces a mild shock.
 Humans and other animals are unaware of the buried line.
 In a similar system, the collar uses GPS signals to determine proximity to a predetermined "virtual fence" without a physical installation.

 Interference and unwanted effects

-Poorly-designed or badly-maintained electric fences can produce sufficient electromagnetic interference to cause problems for nearby telephone, radio, and television receptionand have been a particular problem for dial-up Internet users in some rural areas.
+Poorly-designed or badly-maintained electric fences can produce sufficient electromagnetic interference to cause problems for nearby telephone, radio, and television reception.
+This interference has affected dial-up Internet users in some rural areas.